feenkcom/.github/profile/README.md

-We make software systems explainable.
+We modernize legacy systems.

-We invented [Moldable Development](https://moldabledevelopment.com), a way of programming through which we construct custom tools for each software development problem.
-We develop [Glamorous Toolkit](https://gtoolkit.com), the moldable development environment, to show how Moldable Development works in practice.
+We invented [Moldable Development](https://moldabledevelopment.com), a way of programming through contextual tools built for each software development problem.
+We develop [Glamorous Toolkit](https://gtoolkit.com), the moldable development environment.